Tire Sidewall Damage: How Much Damage Is Too Much?

 In summary, damage to a tire sidewall can be catastrophic.
 Don’t take any needless risks!

 Shallow cuts and gashes are often harmless, but it never hurts to make sure!
-All other tire damage is terminal and will lead to (at least) one new tire.
+All other tire damage is deadly and will lead to (at least) one new tire.

 You Might Love These